All fields are required

 Food allergies can be concerning for anyone, but for some, they can be deadly.
 So, when food companies release food for sale to the public without labeling potential allergens on their packaging, this poses a major food safety problem.
 For some people, just inhaling a food item can cause a severe allergic reaction.
 This is why proper food labeling is so important.
-This is also why our food allergen lawyer is here to help you.
+This is also why our food allergy lawyer is here to help you.

 Any food can cause an adverse reaction in any person who may have the allergy.
 However, there are eight types of food account for about 90 percent of all reactions.
 These are:

 For some people, an allergic reaction to a particular food may be uncomfortable, but not severe.
 For other people, an allergic food reaction can be frightening and even life-threatening.
 Food allergy symptoms usually develop within a few minutes to two hours after eating the offending food.

 The most common food allergy signs and symptoms include: